 (A) Each carrier shall, in a tariff filed with the commission, establish and maintain rates, charges and provisions for the transportation of household goods and associated services.

 (B) Rates, charges and provisions of a carrier's tariff shall be clearly stated.
 Rates may be stated in any measurable unit verifiable by the consumer.

-(D) Paragraph (B) of this rule shall not apply to binding estimates.
+(D) Paragraph (B) of this rule does not apply to binding estimates.
 Carriers which offer binding estimates may, as to those binding estimates, provide for a simplified tariff which states: "_______________(carrier) hereby certifies that it shall provide binding estimates for the transportation of household goods in this state."

 (E) All carriers are liable for the replacement value of goods transported, pursuant to rule 4901:2-19-06 of the Administrative Code.
 Carriers may provide for limitations on liability by filing such limitations in their tariffs.